Blog

 Cleaning roof drains, gutters, and downspouts are crucial for maintaining proper drainage and preventing ponding water.
 Maintenance activities should include:

-The frequency of drain and gutter cleaning depends on the location and surrounding environment of the building, but it should be performed at least twice a year and after significant weather events.
+The frequency of cleaning drains and gutters depends on the building’s location and environment.
+However, it should be done at least twice a year and after major weather events.

 Prompt Repairs